When Is the Best Time

 The south, like Los Cristianos, is warmer than the north, like Puerto de la Cruz or the Nature Preserve of Anaga.
 The south experiences sunnier and more stable weather.
 The north and higher elevations experience more precipitation and clouds because of the trade winds from the northeast.
 As a result, the north has lush green vegetation, and the south is drier.

 This is a lovely time in Tenerife.
 It is not too busy except for Easter.
 It is a popular time for hiking.
-Day temps ranging from 20-23°C. Nights are still cool between 15-18°C. Decreasing rainfall in March/April and May is almost dry.
+Day temps range from 20-23°C. Nights are still cool between 15-18°C. Decreasing rainfall in March/April and May is almost dry.
 After the winter, the sea temp reaches max.
 19°C in March, whereas May, is a little warmer max.
 21°C.

 Summer temperatures are warm, usually below 30°C; however, temps can top 35°C as well.
 Summer is a great time for sunbathing and swimming but too hot for hiking.
 We visited Tenerife in June once, and it was pretty hot during the day, even in the lightest clothes.
 Nights are pleasant, usually around 20°C. Showers can occur at times, but usually, it's dry.
 The sea temperature reaches 23°C. July and August are the busiest time for Tenerife.
 Accommodation prices are the highest in the peak season.
 Left are the poorly rated and most expensive hotels.

 The temperatures in autumn are warmer than in spring.
 October temperatures range from 23-26°C and also the sea is still pleasant around 22°C. It gets a little cooler in November however, these are at least spring temperatures still topping 20°C during the day.
 Night temps are pleasant slightly below 20°C. The south like Los Cristianos often reaches 26°C whereas Anaga in the northeast is much colder.
 Usually, the first rain starts in October and is increasing in November.
 Nevertheless, it is very rare that it rains for days just a couple of hours.